ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 Nix on any Linux distribution or Windows (via WSL)  via the recommended multi-user installation.

-On ubuntu you may need to install the following first (or the equivalent packages in your own distribution):
+On ubuntu you may first need to install the following (or the equivalent packages in your own distribution):

 ``` console
 sudo apt update && sudo apt install curl xz-utils rsync
 ```

-Than run the following command to nix itself.
+Then run the following command to install Nix itself.

 ``` console
 $ sh <(curl -L https://nixos.org/nix/install) --daemon